 Ksport GT Lowering Springs have been designed to give your car superior handling with an aggressive race look.
 Most other brands use a linear rate, but Ksport utilizes a progressive rate for several reasons.
 A progressive rate allows a plush comfortable ride under normal travel, but since the rate shifts higher during compression, it stops “body roll” during heavy braking, hard acceleration, or fast cornering.
-By lowering the center of gravity from OE height you dramatically improve performance and handling characteristics.”
+By lowering the center of gravity from OE height you dramatically improve performance and handling characteristics.

-So… What are the downsides?
-Springs don’t give you the adjustability range to lower or raise your suspension when needed, when you buy a set height spring, that is your only height.
-In example, suppose you decide to go with a larger wheel or tire and need to raise your car by 1.0”, you are entirely limited to the lowering springs you installed and will have to think around them for any drastic change in wheels or height of the vehicle in the future.
-With lowering springs shock wear is accelerated, and this often results in a poor ride over time.
-The ride can start to feel “bouncy” or “soft” when your shocks are going out, so if you have this feeling in your suspension before doing springs you will have the same issue in a more exaggerated way after.
-It is suggested to upgrade your shocks when you upgrade your springs to be able to take on more load.
+So, what are the downsides?
+Well for one, springs do not give you the adjustability range to lower or raise your suspension when needed – when you buy a set height spring, that is your only height.
+For example, if you decide to go with a larger wheel or tire and need to raise your car by 1.0”, in this case you are entirely limited to the lowering springs you installed and will have to think around them for any drastic change in wheels or height of the vehicle in the future.
+Alternatively, coilovers allow you to adjust your right height.

-As noted in our website for the Kontrol Pro Coilovers, “Ksport Kontrol Pro Fully Adjustable Coilover Kits provide the ultimate in suspension technology for your vehicle, both on the street or at the track.
+As noted on our website, “The Ksport Kontrol Pro Fully Adjustable Coilover Kits provide the ultimate in suspension technology for your vehicle, both on the street or at the track.
 36 levels of damping adjustment allow fine tuning of the damper to suit both handling and comfort needs.
 The damping adjustment alters compression and rebound simultaneously, for more effective and user-friendly setup changes.

 The Ksport system uses a Monotube design in which the oil and gas are separated within the cylinder.
 When compared to twin tube construction, the Monotube design dissipates heat faster and more evenly, allows finer damping adjustments, and requires more expensive design process.
 Aeration and cavitation issues are a lot less common in a Monotube design, which results in a more consistent ride quality.
 The Ksport Kontrol Pro Coilover system has been designed with professional road racing in mind, offering extremely high value and performance for any application.”